EternityForest/THUNDERWARS/README.md

 Create Context Pages for frequently repeated tasks or significant future plans.

 Review all checklists and procedures carefully, every time, do not just rely on memory.

-## Version 0.22.0 dev
-This is a development version, it may change without incrementing the version number, as long as "dev" is included, although it ideally should not.

 ## Design Principles